DakotaK92/DuncanvilleComics-ReactNative/README.md

-## Preview on Duncanvill Comics App
+## Preview on Duncanville Comics App

 This is an app I'm making for a comic book company I know.
 This is just a portfolio piece, nothing official to the actual company.